Meditation Study Series

 What to Expect

-Class begins at 7 pm ET on Tuesdays with a dharma talk, followed by a sitting practice, a walking meditation, then a contemplation based on each week’s theme.
+Class begins at 7 pm ET on Tuesdays with a dharma talk, followed by a sitting practice, a walking meditation, and then a contemplation based on each week’s theme.
 Class ends with a discussion and council practice, where we share from the heart and our experiences.
 We end at 9 pm.
 This class is suitable for any practice level and best suited for those wishing to deepen their Buddhist-informed practices and understanding.

 Description of our Upcoming Series